ameos/ameos_form/Documentation/Forms/Index.rst

 All elements are detailled on :ref:`Elements <elements>` part.

-.. _forms-addvalidator:
+.. _forms-addconstraint:

-Add an validator to the form
+Add a constraint to the form
 ----------------------------

-After the creation of your form, you add validator easily.
+After the creation of your form, you add constraint easily.

 ::

-	$form->validator($field, $type, $message, $configuration); //  $configuration is optional.
+	$form->addConstraint($field, $type, $message, $configuration); //  $configuration is optional.
 Depends the type of validator

-For example : $form->validator('my_field', 'required', LocalizationUtility::translate('my_field.required', 'ExtensionKey'));
+For example : $form->addConstraint('my_field', 'required', LocalizationUtility::translate('my_field.required', 'ExtensionKey'));

-All validators are detailled on :ref:`Validators <validators>` part.
+All constraints are detailled on :ref:`Constraints <constraints>` part.